'Business rates' are a tax on business properties.

 All instalments are due on the first of the month.

-The easiest way to pay is by Direct Debt.
+The easiest way to pay is by Direct Debit.

-If two signatures are needed to authorize the direct debit please download and send us the Direct debit form: Council Tax and Business Rates (PDF)
+If two signatures are needed to authorize the direct debit please download and send us the Direct debit form: Business Rates (PDF)